depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 <br />
 # 5 MCTS & RL
   **Motivation**: Up to this point, we have learned a lot about how games can be solved and how Reinforcement Learning works on a foundational level.
-Before we jump into the paper, one last foray contrasting and unifying the games vs learning perspective is worthwhile for understanding the domain more fully.
+Before we jump into the paper, one last foray contrasting and unifying the games vs. learning perspective is worthwhile for understanding the domain more fully.
 In particular, we will focus on a paper from Vodopivec et al. After completing this section, you should have an understanding of what research directions in this field are mostly harvested and which have miles of green field ahead.

   **Topics**:
   1. Integrating MCTS and RL.

   **Required Reading**:
   1. Vodopivec:
     1. Section 3.1-3.4: Connection between MCTS and RL.
     2. Section 4.1-4.3: Integrating MCTS and RL.
   2. [Why did TD-Gammon Work?](https://papers.nips.cc/paper/1292-why-did-td-gammon-work.pdf)

   **Optional Reading**:
   1. Vodopivec: Section 5: Survey of research inspired by both fields.

   **Questions**:
   1. What are key differences between MCTS and RL?
   2. UCT can be described in RL terms as the following "The original UCT searches identically as an offline on-policy every-visit MC control algorithm that uses UCB1 as the policy."
 What do each of these terms mean?
      <details><summary>Solution</summary>
      <ul>
      <li>
      UCT is trained on-policy, which means it improves the policy used to make the action decisions, i.e. UCB1.
      </li>
      <li>
      The offline means that we can't learn until after the episode is completed.
      An alternative online algorithm would learn while the episode was running.
      </li>
      <li>
      Every-visit versus first-visit decides if we are going to update a state for every time it's accessed in an episode or just the first time.
 The original UCT algorithm did every-visit.
 Subsequent versions relaxed this.
      </li>
      <li>
      MC control means that we are using Monte Carlo as the policy, i.e. we use the average value of the state as the true value.
      </li>
      </ul>
      </details>
   3. What is a Representation Policy?
 Give an example not described in the text.
      <details><summary>Solution</summary>
      <p>A Representation Policy defines the model of the state space (e.g. in
      the form of a value function) and the boundary between memorized and non-memorized parts of the space.
      </p>
      </details>
   4. What is a Control Policy?
 Give an example not described in the text.